Children with hearing loss can have better communication, language and learning skills by the time they start school when:

 - bilingual – sign language (Australian Sign Language – Auslan) and spoken or written language.

 Your child’s needs are unique and may change over time.
-The right communication choice is the one that works best for you and your child.
+The right communication choice is the one that works best for your family and your child.

 Early intervention professionals can talk to you about different communication options.
-You can also speak to other families, and watch how your child prefers to communicate.
+You can also speak to other families of deaf children, join early childhood playgroups for deaf children and watch how your child prefers to communicate.

 Listening devices

-Deaf and hard of hearing children use listening devices to help them hear spoken language.
+Deaf and hard of hearing children use listening devices to help them hear spoken language and environmental sounds.
 These include hearing aids, cochlear implants and personal wireless devices.

-All children and young people under 26 years old are given free listening devices and assessments with Australian Hearing.
+All children and young people under 26 years of age are provided with free listening devices and assessments with Hearing Australia.

 Support for parents